numbbo/coco/docs/coco-doc/source/index.rst

 we have :math:`g_i(\x)\le0` for all :math:`i=1\dots l`.
 More specifically, we aim to find, as quickly as possible, one or several solutions |x| in the search space :math:`X` with *small* value(s) of :math:`f(\x)\in\mathbb{R}^m` that satisfy all above constraints |g|.
-We consider *time* to be defined as the number of calls to the function |f|.
+We generally consider *time* to be the number of calls to the function |f|.

 A continuous optimization algorithm, also known as *solver*, addresses the above problem.